-What will the Douglas MacArthur Advisory Group do?
+What does the Douglas MacArthur Advisory Group do?

-- Represent the interests of the group for which they have been selected to serve;
+- Represents the interests of the group for which they have been selected to serve;

-Who will be on the Douglas MacArthur Advisory Group?
+Who is on the Douglas MacArthur Advisory Group?

-The Douglas MacArthur Advisory Group will be made up of representatives from different parts of our community.
+The Douglas MacArthur Advisory Group is made up of representatives from different parts of our community.
 See the full roster here.

 - Taylor Run Civic Association